How Much Does Travel Insurance Cost in 2024?

 Optional Coverage That Will Directly Increase Your Policy’s Premium

 Certain travel insurance benefits are considered add-ons or “optional upgrades,” and will result in a direct increase in the cost for travel insurance policies.
-Those benefits include Cancel For Any Reason, Accidental Death and Dismemberment, and Rental Car Damage.
+Those benefits include Cancel For Any Reason, Pre-Existing Condition, Accidental Death and Dismemberment, and Rental Car Damage.

 Cancel For Any Reason